Flamingos in Turks and Caicos

 Species and Sightings

-The best bird sightings near South Caicos are primarily the large and impressive wading birds such as egrets, herons, and flamingos.
+The best bird sightings near South Caicos are primarily the large and impressive wading birds, such as egrets, herons, and flamingos.
 Reddish egrets, great egrets, cattle egrets, tricolored herons, green herons, great blue herons, yellow-crowned night herons, Caribbean flamingos, ospreys, and frigatebirds are the most common of the larger species.

 Smaller bird sightings include a vast array of coastal birds, Antillean nighthawks, mangrove cuckoos, American oystercatchers, and more.

-Peregrin falcons, American kestrels, rosette spoonbills, cormorants, long-tailed tropic birds, and West Indian whistling ducks can also be seen at times, yet are a little less common.
+Peregrine falcons, American kestrels, rosette spoonbills, cormorants, long-tailed tropic birds, and West Indian whistling ducks can also be seen at times, yet are a little less common.

 Birdwatching Locations on South Caicos